clicon/clixon-docs/restconf.rst

    Location of restconf .so plugins.
 Load all .so plugins in this dir as restconf code plugins.
 CLICON_BACKEND_RESTCONF_PROCESS
   Start restconf daemon internally from backend daemon.
+CLICON_ANONYMOUS_USER
+  If RESTCONF authentication auth-type=none then use this user

 The remaining options are defined in `clixon-restconf.yang` where they can be defined locally within the clixon config file::